Public Beta — All features free during beta. No credit card required.

 actionstring"strip""strip" removes dangerous characters. "warn" flags them. "block" rejects the request.

-detectHomoglyphsbooleantrueDetect visually similar characters from different scripts (e.g., Cyrillic "a" vs Latin "a").
+detect_homoglyphsbooleantrueDetect visually similar characters from different scripts (e.g., Cyrillic "a" vs Latin "a").

-onDetectcallbackCalled when Unicode issues are found.
+on_detectcallbackCalled when Unicode issues are found.
 Receives result with issues array.

 Detected Unicode Threats